arghavanfotouhi/arghavanfotouhi.github.io/_posts/2023-01-27-Post-mandel.md

 [get the play.cfg](/assets/pdf/play.txt).

 ## Sonic pi
-To provid music for your clip in sonic pi you can use synths ,samples , live loops &... (tutorials in sonic pi can be assistant to you).
+To provid music for your clip in sonic pi you can use synths ,samples , live loops and etc. (tutorials in sonic pi can be assistant to you).

 I used 3 live loops in background and different samples and synths for each def .